-On the road, the bike looks and feels very similar to the 2011 Kawasaki ZX-10R.
-The clocks are almost identical with the same horizontal rev counter.
-If you jumped from the 2011 bike to the 2016 bike there were no big initial surprises – it still felt like a ZX-10R.
+On the road, both bikes look and feel very similar, the clocks are almost identical with the same horizontal rev counter.
+If you’re jumping from the old bike to the new bike there’s no big initial surprises – it still feels like a ZX-10R.

-There were differences, however, the broader, taller screen and the huge radial Brembo master cylinder attached to the front brake lever, the bright red tops of the Showa BFF, and the lightly tweaked switchgear.
+But then you notice the differences, the broader, taller screen and the huge radial Brembo master cylinder attached to the front brake lever.
+Then there’s the bright red tops of the Showa BFF, and the lightly tweaked switchgear.

-Once on the move the changes became even more obvious with the standard quickshifter making itself known immediately.
-The gearing felt very similar low down and there’s a little hesitation around 6000-7000rpm as reported on the initial launch, but after that the ZX-10R downs a shot and wants to party hard.
+Once on the move the changes become even more obvious with the standard quickshifter making itself known immediately.
+The gearing is, and feels, very similar low down and there’s a little hesitation around 6000-7000rpm as reported on the initial launch, but after that the ZX-10R downs a shot and wants to party hard.

 The new Showa suspension initially feels very firm, the first 20% of travel is rather harsh, like it’s running lots of preload; you really notice this at low speeds around town.
 But town isn’t the ZX-10R’s natural habitat, and once the Ninja gets the opportunity to stretch its legs, that firmness becomes sublime.

 Riding at between 60-120mph the suspension is in its element, and works better the harder you push it.
 Conditions were dry but still very cold, which is obviously not perfect but after our first UK road ride all the signs are positive.
 Even in the cold, tricky conditions, it was possible to have some fun and make the new ZX-10R dance.